hwwilliams/ssh-login-notify/README.md

 # SSH Login & Sudo Usage Notifications via Twilio

-Send an SMS message when someone logs into the server or runs a command via sudo
+Send an SMS message when someone logs into the server